 The accused may not be allowed to be present in the courtroom nor may their lawyer be in the courtroom.
-The judge will make a decision on a charge the accused ignores, on evidence he doesn't know, that cannot be challenge and yet, it's your ass on the line.
-That is Canada and that's what we, the Muslim community, are living right now.
+The judge will make a decision on a charge the accused ignores, on evidence he does not know, that cannot be challenged and yet, it is his life on the line.
+That is Canada and that is what we, the Muslim community, are living right now.